fabiomercorio/fabiomercorio.github.io/publications.md

 <pre id="bibtex" style="display:none;">

 @InProceedings{AAAI-XAI,
-author="Malandri, Lorenzo and Mercorio, Fabio and Mezzanzanica, Mario and Nobani, Navid and Seveso, Andrea", title="A Symbolic Approach to Generating Contrastive Explanations for Black Box Classifiers", booktitle="The Explainable Agency in Artificial Intelligence Workshop (AAAI-XAI)", year="2021"
+author = {Anna Giabelli and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Andrea Seveso}, title="A Symbolic Approach to Generating Contrastive Explanations for Black Box Classifiers", booktitle="The Explainable Agency in Artificial Intelligence Workshop (AAAI-XAI)", year="2021"
 }
 @article{ASOC,
 	author = {Anna Giabelli and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Andrea Seveso}, title = {Skills2Job: A Recommender System that Encodes Job Offer Embeddings on Graph Databases}, year = {2021},
 	publisher = {Springer},